Lamampis/dotfiles/README.md

 # My xmonad configuration
  My mostly yoinked dotfiles for my xmonad.
 Feel free to copy them.

 ### Prerequisites:

  Xmonad, xmonad-contrib and xmobar from the Arch repos are old and the git versions from the AUR seem to cause problems.
 I recommend installing these packages with stack, [here's how.](https://brianbuccola.com/how-to-install-xmonad-and-xmobar-via-stack/)

+On Gentoo Linux, compile xmobar with the xpm and xft USE flags.

 ### Screenshots